Testosterone

 MISTER T

-Testosterone subserves maintenance and repair of muscle, bone, skin, sweat glands and hair; it supports the libido in both male and female and maintains self-confidence, minimising our anxieties and shielding us from depression.
+• Testosterone subserves maintenance and repair of muscle, bone, skin, sweat glands and hair; it supports the libido in both male and female.
+It maintains self-confidence, minimising our anxieties and shielding us from depression.

-Maximum testosterone production begins at puberty and is approximately 10 times greater in men, than women.
-In the male, it is responsible for development of the male sex chacteristics; beard and body hair, deepening of the voice by enlargement of the larynx, Increased muscle mass, stronger, heavier bones, Male development of the prostate and the penis and heightened self-confidence.
+• Maximum testosterone production begins at puberty and is responsible for development of the male sex chacteristics; beard hair, deepening of the voice by enlargement of the larynx, building muscle, strengthening bones, growing the prostate and penis, etc.

-The testoterone level in the male often doesn’t match up with symptoms: many older men with “low T” are fit, sexually active and cognitively sharp, while many men with mid-normal “T” present to the MD with Low-T problems, even in their 20s.
+• In any case, the testoterone level often doesn’t match up with symptoms: many older men with “low T” are fit, sexually active and cognitively sharp, while many men with mid-normal “T” present to the MD with Low-T problems, even in their 20s.

-Women’s ovaries also produce testosterone in youth, but at menopause they shut down completely.
-The peripheral cells continue “intracrine” testosterone production***, but the amount made depends on the DHEA supply and so very little gets into the blood.
-Therefore In post-menopausal women, serum Testosterone tends towards zero, with reduced self-confidence and minimal libido.
+• Women’s ovaries also produce testosterone in youth, but only 10% or so of what the testicles do and at menopause they shut down completely.
+In menopausal women therefore, serum Testosterone tends towards zero: all cells continue “intracrinological” testosterone production***, but production, which is dependent on DHEA supply, is so low that very little gets into the blood.

-* Childhood PTSD from physical, mental or sexual abuse, often unrecognised, can result in intracellular hypothyroidism and deficiency of DHEA, Testosterone, Progesterone and Allopregnanolone, beginning in the teen years.
-This is sometimes the reason for depression and obesity in the “troubled teen”.
-PTSD sets the stage for moderate DHEA/testosterone deficiency, often accompanied by intracellular hypothyroidism and/or progesterone deficiency in the “20s” and severe, symptomatic deficiency by the “30s”.
+* Childhood PTSD from physical, mental or sexual abuse, usually unrecognised, can result in functional hypothyroidism and deficiency of DHEA, Testosterone, Progesterone and Allopregnanolone in the teen years, perhaps accounting for the depression and obesity of the “troubled teen” and setting the stage for moderate deficiency in the third decade and severe, symptomatic deficiency by the fourth.

-** The best measure of Testosterone-maufacturing capability is to check the DHEA level, because it is the precursor of “T”, so its level gives an accurate measure of possible T production.
-DHEA peaks a little earlier in the morning than testosterone does, but it doesn’t rise and fall with exercise and/or sex, as testosterone does and therefore “what you see, is what you got”.
+** The best measure of the individual’s Testosterone-maufacturing capability is to estimate the DHEA level: DHEA peaks a little earlier in the AM than testosterone does, but it doesn’t “bounce around” as the testosterone level does.

 EVERYBODY is in the game !